2015 Miami ePrix

-The 2015 Miami ePrix, formally the 2015 FIA Formula E Miami ePrix, was a Formula E motor race held on 14 March 2015 at the Biscayne Bay Street Circuit, Miami, United States.
+The 2015 Miami ePrix, formally the 2015 FIA Formula E Miami ePrix, was a Formula E motor race held on March 14, 2015 at the Biscayne Bay Street Circuit, Miami, United States.
 It was the fifth championship race of the single-seater, electrically powered racing car series' inaugural season.
 The race was won by Nicolas Prost.
-Miami was subsequently dropped from the Formula E schedule for the 2015–16 season.
+Miami was subsequently dropped from the Formula E schedule for the 2015–16 season, before the return in 2025 held at the Homestead–Miami Speedway.

 Report

 Background

 After the previous race in Buenos Aires, four driver changes took place.
 The first was Loïc Duval, replacing Oriol Servià at Dragon.
 The second was Scott Speed, replacing Marco Andretti at Andretti.
 Speed was the fourth driver in five races to drive the second car for Andretti.
 The third was Charles Pic returning to the series with China Racing, replacing Ho-Pin Tung.
 Pic had previously competed for Andretti in the first round in Beijing.
 Finally, Vitantonio Liuzzi replaced Michela Cerruti at Trulli GP.

 Salvador Durán, Jean-Éric Vergne, and Bruno Senna were voted to receive the FanBoost, giving an extra 30 kWh for five seconds per car.